 Caleb Binkley Southeastern Freight Lines as an Outbound Freight Handler.
 Western Kentucky University majoring in Marketing.
 Award: $1,500

-Jarrett Collier will be a junior at Lipscomb University majoring in mathematics.
-His father is Kevin Collier, Goggin Warehousing LLC, Shelbyville TN, Vice President of Operations.
+Jarrett Collier Middle Tennessee State University majoring in Mathematics.
+His father Kevin Collier works for Goggin Warehousing LLC. in Shelbyville TN.
 Award: $1,500

-Lynnsey Saylor will be a junior at Lincoln Memorial University majoring in pre-medicine.
-Her father, Teddy Saylor, works at Averitt Express, Inc., Knoxville, Truck Driver, 2014.
+Lynnsey Saylor Lincoln Memorial University majoring in Pre-Medicine.
+Father Teddy Saylor works for Averitt Express in Knoxville, TN.
 Award: $1,500

 Through the members of the Tennessee Trucking Association, the Tennessee Trucking Foundation (TTF) has made significant contributions to the community in an effort to increase public awareness of highway safety.
 Additionally, the TTF has contributed hundreds of thousands of dollars to children’s charities in an effort to improve the lives of sick children and their families.
 The TTF believes that the children of Tennessee are the future of both this state and our nation.
 As an extension of their efforts, the TTF Board of Directors has created the Tennessee Trucking Foundation Scholarship.
 It is their belief this natural extension will chart a course of success for the future of Tennessee while continuing to assist those in need.

 The Tennessee Trucking Foundation Scholarship is available to dependent children, spouses or employees of organizations who are members in good standing of the Tennessee Trucking Association.
 Applicants must be Tennessee residents who are entering their junior or senior year at accredited colleges or universities located in Tennessee.